News & Insights

 Kings Cross Steelers and ELRFC Vixens ruck and roll with McGill and Partners’ partnership

-McGill and Partners will continue to sponsor the Kings Cross Steelers and ELRFC Vixens, the world’s first gay-inclusive rugby union club, for another two years.
-The firm first began backing the club two years ago, during which time both teams have seen numerous successes.
+We are pleased to announce we will continue to sponsor the Kings Cross Steelers and ELRFC Vixens, the world’s first gay-inclusive rugby union club, for another two years.
+Our firm first began backing the club two years ago, during which time both teams have seen numerous successes.

 Gus Fraser, newly elected Chair of the Kings Cross Steelers said: “As a player and club captain I have seen first-hand the impact our partnership has had on the ability of the club to deliver on the pitch.
 Ensuring we have professional coaching, physio, and equipment support, in a long league and competition year, has led to the results we have seen.
 Now as Chair of the club, having the partnership of McGill and Partners in our shared campaign for inclusion in business, sport, and society is invaluable and I look forward to what we can achieve next.”